NVDY

 Three projection scenarios

 These numbers are mathematically correct given the inputs — but they should be treated with substantial skepticism for NVDY specifically.
-A 7% annual growth in NVDY's per-share distribution assumes the option premium environment, NVDA's volatility, and the fund's NAV trajectory all remain favorable over decades.
-None of those conditions is reliable, and the 7% DGR is a generic placeholder, not an NVDY-specific estimate.
-The base-case output is most useful as a benchmark to compare against the flat and shrinking scenarios below.
+NVDY's option premium environment, NVDA's volatility regime, and the fund's NAV trajectory are all uncertain over multi-decade horizons.
+The base-case output (identical to the flat case) is most useful as a reference point to compare against the shrinking scenario below.

 Flat distribution: 60% yield, 0% DGR